BoT-SORT: Robust Associations Multi-Pedestrian Tracking: Related Work

 \section{Related Work}

-With the rapid improvements in object detection ~\cite{ren2015faster, duan2019centernet, redmon2018yolov3, bochkovskiy2020yolov4, ge2021yolox, zhu2020deformable} over the past few years, multi-object trackers gain momentum.
-More powerful detectors lead to the higher tracking performance and reduced the need for complex trackers.
+With the rapid improvements in object detection ~\cite{ren2015faster, duan2019centernet, redmon2018yolov3, bochkovskiy2020yolov4, ge2021yolox, zhu2020deformable} over the past few years, multi-object trackers have gained momentum.
+More powerful detectors lead to the higher tracking performance and reduce the need for complex trackers.
 Thus, tracking-by-detection trackers mainly focus on improving data association, while exploiting deep learning trends~\cite{zhang2021bytetrack, du2022strongsort}. \\

-\textbf{Motion Models.} Most of the recent tracking-by-detection algorithms based on motion models.
-Recently, the famous Kalman filter~\cite{brown1997introduction} with constant-velocity model assumption tends to be the popular choice for modeling the object motion~\cite{bewley2016simple, wojke2017simple, zhang2021fairmot, zhang2021bytetrack, han2022mat}.
-Many studies use more advanced variants of the KF, for example, NSA-Kalman filter~\cite{du2021giaotracker, du2022strongsort}, which merge the detection score into the KF.

-Many complex scenarios including camera motion, which may leads to non-linear motion of the objects and cause incorrect KF's predictions.
-Therefore, many researchers adopted camera motion compensation (CMC)~\cite{bergmann2019tracking, khurana2020detecting, han2022mat, stadler2022modelling, du2021giaotracker} by aligning frames via image registration using the Enhanced Correlation Coefficient (ECC) maximization~\cite{evangelidis2008parametric} or matching features as ORB~\cite{rublee2011orb}. \\
+\textbf{Motion Models.} Most of the recent tracking-by-detection algorithms are based on motion models.
+Recently, the famous Kalman filter~\cite{brown1997introduction} with constant-velocity model assumption, tends to be the popular choice for modeling the object motion~\cite{bewley2016simple, wojke2017simple, zhang2021fairmot, zhang2021bytetrack, han2022mat}.
+Many studies use more advanced variants of the KF, for example, the NSA-Kalman filter~\cite{du2021giaotracker, du2022strongsort}, which merges the detection score into the KF.
+Many complex scenarios include camera motion, which may lead to non-linear motion of the objects and cause incorrect KF's predictions.
+Therefore, many researchers adopted camera motion compensation (CMC)~\cite{bergmann2019tracking, khurana2020detecting, han2022mat, stadler2022modelling, du2021giaotracker} by aligning frames via image registration using the Enhanced Correlation Coefficient (ECC) maximization~\cite{evangelidis2008parametric} or matching features such as ORB~\cite{rublee2011orb}. \\